totemo/watson/INSTALL.md

 			"name": "net.minecraftforge:minecraftforge:9.10.0.804"
 		},
 </pre>
 1. Now you can patch the corresponding JAR file with the Watson classes.
-It's at this point that you would add in other mods that also (at the time of writing) patch the JAR file, such as Rei's minimap or Optifine.
+It's at this point that you would add in other mods that also (at the time of writing) patch the JAR file, such as Rei's Minimap or Optifine.
 1. Open %APPDATA%/.minecraft/versions/1.6.2-Forge9.10.0.804/1.6.2-Forge9.10.0.804.jar with your chosen ZIP file editing program.
 1. Paste in the full contents of the Watson ZIP file.
 1. Delete the contents of the META-INF/ folder of your modified JAR file.